 In Life reinsurance, a severe pandemic is a major risk.
 In the past century, three major outbreaks of influenza occurred and claimed millions of lives.
-The occurrence of a similar event could cause large losses to SLI due to an increased mortality far beyond the usual volatility.
+Most recently, in March 2020, the Covid-19 outbreak was declared a global pandemic.
+Please refer to section C.1.1 for detail relating to Covid-19 and how it has been impacting SCOR's risk profile.
+The occurrence of a such similar events could cause large losses to SLI due to an increased mortality far beyond the usual volatility.
 A lethal virus strain not only of influenza but of any other communicable disease could lead to a material increase in mortality rates and increased medical costs which could significantly affect SLI's results.